asdfnmb24040/SelfPracticePlayGround/README.md

 # Quick Guide
-This's a self-practice Java Console Project major Implementation of Data Structures and Design Patterns.
+This's a self-practice Java Console Project major in implementation of Data Structures and Design Patterns.